 Testosterone is testosterone, regardless of the label.

-It is the ester that makes the difference since the key factor is the amount of time it takes for the testosterone to get to work.
+It is the ester that makes the difference since the critical factor is the amount of time it takes for the testosterone to get to work.

-The price, the frequency of injection, close monitoring with extensive blood-work, and answering any questions you may have and addressing all of your concerns, we do it all.
+Our trained, experienced, and professional staff will guide you through this maze, every step of the way -- the price, the frequency of injection, close monitoring with extensive blood-work, answering any questions you may have, and addressing all of your concerns -- we do it all.